 Our weight loss support groups help you build a network of people who understand the challenges of achieving and maintaining weight loss.

-A. Medical and surgical weight loss can both bring a positive outcome.
-Both programs require a significant commitment to life changes such as diet, exercise, and lifestyle to be successful.
+A: Medical and surgical weight loss can both bring positive outcomes.
+Both programs require a significant commitment to life changes such as diet, exercise and lifestyle to be successful.

 We have the privilege of transforming multiple lives for the better on a daily basis.

 If you have questions about your weight, contact the weight management department at Swedish.
 We can accommodate both in-person and virtual visits.

 Whether you require an in-person visit or want to consult a doctor virtually, you have options.
 Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow up as needed.
 If you need to find a doctor, you can use our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional's instructions.

 About the AuthorMore Content by Swedish Nutrition Team